Dangku Tiger Conservation Partnership

 Working with industries for change

-Recent satellite imagery shows that some degree of forest connectivity still exists between all of the conservation areas - it is probably for this reason that the larger species, such as tigers, still persist.
+Satellite imagery has shown that some degree of forest connectivity remains between all of the conservation areas in the Dangku landscape - it is probably for this reason that the larger species, such as tigers, persist.

-But this connectivity disappears day by day as forest is cleared for crops, bisected by roads and settled by local communities.
-This process is happening both outside the conservation areas and inside.
-If continued unchecked, the landscape will lose much of its biodiversity heritage as well as its biological capacity to cope with change.
+But connectivity disappears day by day as more forest is cleared for crops, bisected by roads and settled by local communities.
+This process is happening both inside and outside the conservation areas; if it continues unchecked, the landscape will lose much of its biodiversity heritage as well as its biological capacity to cope with change.

-But development does not need to progress to the detriment of the environment.
-All industrial practices can be adapted to some degree to reduce impacts – it is often simply the case that the incentives to do so are absent.
+Economic development does not have to come at the price of environmental destruction.
+Industrial practices can be adapted to some degree to reduce impacts; it is often simply the case that incentives to do so are absent.

-Intelligent placement of new concessions can be the difference between further deforestation and utilising degraded, low value land.
-Leaving corridors of untouched habitat across plantations could make the difference between isolation and survival for tiger population fragments.
+Intelligent placement of new concessions can be achieved through siting them on degraded, low value land rather than forested areas - thus avoiding further deforestation.
+Leaving corridors of untouched habitat across plantations could make the difference between irrecoverable isolation and survival for tiger population fragments.

-The companies that dominate such landscapes have the potential to make major, detrimental impacts on their local environment.
-But they also have the potential to mitigate much of this damage, particularly if working together.
-Making the decision to do so could make the difference a future of a dead landscape devoid of its past biodiversity and a living, working landscapes, a model for the rest of Sumatra.
+Companies that dominate such landscapes have the potential to exert major, detrimental impacts on their local environment.
+Conversely, they also have the potential to mitigate much of this damage, particularly if working together.
+Making the decision to do so could mean the difference between a future landscape devoid of its past biodiversity or one that is biologically intact and a model for the rest of Sumatra.

-ZSL has been conducting tiger-focussed wildlife surveys in Sumatra since 2004 and was part of the team that developed a set method for surveying for tiger presence across the island.
+ZSL has been conducting tiger-focused wildlife surveys in Sumatra since 2004 and was part of the team that developed a set method for surveying for tiger presence across the island.

-The surveys in Dangku will follow the same methods, using a mixture of foot transects to search for wildlife sign and camera traps to take direct photographs of individual species to build a map of wildlife diversity and distribution.
+Surveys in Dangku will follow the same methods, using a mixture of foot transects to search for wildlife signs and camera traps to take direct photographs of individual animals in order to produce a map of wildlife diversity and distribution.

 At the same time, ZSL is working with the Indonesian Institute of Sciences (LIPI) to develop a cost effective but scientifically robust biodiversity survey method for surveying oil palm biodiversity that is compatible with High Conservation Value surveys.
 The Dangku surveys will contribute to the development of this method.

-ZSL is currently negotiating an MoU with the Department of Forestry to cover all activities in Indonesia.
-The South Sumatra Wildlife and Conservation office (BKSDA) was a partner for the original surveys in Dangku Reserve and will remain a key partner in the field for the Dangku Tiger Conservation Partnership.
+ZSL is negotiating an MoU with the Department of Forestry to cover all activities in Indonesia.
+The South Sumatra Wildlife and Conservation office (BKSDA) was a partner for the original surveys in Dangku Reserve and remains a key collaborator for the Dangku Tiger Conservation Partnership